 People responsibility is important to us, and we keep measuring employee well-being via the Danish "Great Place to Work" employee survey, organized by the Great Place to Work® Institute.
-In November 2019/2020, we ranked as no. 7 in the category of medium-sized companies on the Best Workplaces in Denmark list.
-It is a great achievement, that we have been able to remain in the absolute top of this list, throughout the last 10 years.
-This shows that the culture and the internal procedures have been managed and optimized in the best possible way.
+In November 2021, we ranked as no. 11 in the category of medium-sized companies on the Best Workplaces in Denmark list.
+We are proud of this acheivement and the fact that we have been able to remain in the absolute top of this list, throughout the last 10 years.